nutanix-japan/nai-llm/docs/llmmgmt/llm_pre_reqs.md

     Host is up (-0.098s latency).
     ```

-5. Logon to any CVM in your Nutanix cluster and execute the following to add chosen static IPs to the **Primary** IPAM network
+6. Logon to any CVM in your Nutanix cluster and execute the following to add chosen static IPs to the AHV IPAM network

     - **Username:** nutanix
     - **Password:** your Prism Element password